[Webinar]: See how SecureW2 + Okta continuously verify certificate trust and enforce policies in real time.

 To configure network policy:

-1. Navigate to Policy Management > Network Policies.
+1. Navigate to Policy Management > Network.

 2. Click Add Network Policy.